 Providers with overseas and/or HELP students are already part of the tuition protection scheme.
 Regarding overseas students, providers should refer to Sections 46B and 46D of the ESOS Act for their specific obligations in the event of a default.
 For FEE HELP and HECS HELP students, providers1 should refer to Part 5-1A of HESA for their obligations in the event of a default.

 As of 1 January 2021, there are new requirements for providers2 regarding domestic students who pay their tuition fees up-front.
-Providers must pay any tuition protection levies (and any late payment penalty), keep records for tuition protection purposes, and disclose tuition protection information and documents to the Department of Education, Skills, and Employment (DESE).
+Providers must pay any tuition protection levies (and any late payment penalty), keep records for tuition protection purposes, and disclose tuition protection information and documents to the Department of Education.
 Providers must also comply with certain obligations in the case of a default such as to provide a refund or alternate suitable unit and/or course replacement within 14 days to their students affected by the provider default.

 Providers are also required to report certain information in the approved form under Section 12 of the Tuition Protection (Up-front Payments Guidelines) 2020.
-The approved form can be found on the DESE website.
+The approved form can be found on the Department of Education's website.

 Relevant TEQSA requirements